mredig/NetworkHandler/Readme.md

 # Network Handler

+### NOTE!
+the current version says "1.0" even though it is 100% in active development (consider it beta-ish)!
+The app store, however, freaks out if a version string (or build number) has a 'b' in it (god forbid), so to allow for it to work for appstore submissions, the current version says "1.0".
+(It's getting close to what I'd feel comforable releasing, but there are definitely a few things that still need to be smoothed over)

 NetworkHandler was written to save you time by cutting out the needlessly messy boilerplate code from `URLSession`.
 Typically, everytime you make a network call, you have to check for errors, response codes, data existence and data validity.
 Every.
 Single..
 Time...
 Skipping those steps while using `URLSession` might result in unforseen consequences.
 Luckily, we built `NetworkHandler` as a solution.

 NetworkHandler consists of 3 core functions: